 What does a pentest day rate cost?

 $1,500-$3,500/day for mid-market consultancies (BSG, Deepstrike data). $4,000-$7,000/day for senior boutique / Big-4 firms.
 Independent contractors: $1,200-$2,000/day.
-PTaaS blended equivalent: approximately $225/hr for Cobalt credits (8 hours at ~$1,800).
+PTaaS blended equivalent: approximately $225/hr for Cobalt credits (8 hours at an estimated ~$1,800/credit from buyer-marketplace data).
 UK/EMEA rates are 20-35% lower for equivalent seniority.

 More detail →